BrettMayson/HEMTT/book/configuration/addon.md

 ## binarize

-HEMTT's binarization of addons can be disabled entirely by setting `binarize.enabled` to `false`, or disabled for specific files by adding glob patterns to `binarize.exclude`.
+HEMTT's binarization of addons can be disabled for the addon by setting `binarize.enabled` to `false`, or disabled for specific files by adding glob patterns to `binarize.exclude`.

 **_/addons/banana/addon.toml_**